EdwinVW/akka.net-warehouse-sample/README.md

 # akka.net-warehouse-sample
-Sample application demonstrating several aspects of Akka.NET.
+This is a sample application demonstrating some aspects of Akka.NET.
+I use this application for demos during talks I give on Building Actor Model systems using Akka.NET.